osg-htc/docs/docs/data/hadoop-overview.md

     -   Namenode: The core metadata server of Hadoop.
 This is the most critical piece of the system, and there can only be one of these.
 This stores both the file system image and the file system journal.
 The namenode keeps all of the filesystem layout information (files, blocks, directories, permissions, etc) and the block locations.
 The filesystem layout is persisted on disk and the block locations are kept solely in memory.
 When a client opens a file, the namenode tells the client the locations of all the blocks in the file; the client then no longer needs to communicate with the namenode for data transfer.
     -   Datanode: This node stores copies of the blocks in HDFS.
 They communicate with the namenode to perform "housekeeping" such as creating new replicas, transferring blocks between datanodes, and deleting excess blocks.
 They also communicate with the clients to transfer data.
 To reach the best scalability, there should be as many datanodes as possible.
 -   Grid extensions
-    -   BeStMan SRM: A generic SRM server that can be run on top of any POSIX-like filesystem.
-This is run in "gateway" mode, which limits the amount of the SRM protocol implemented.
-To date, this has been sufficient to LHC VOs.
     -   Globus GridFTP: The standard GridFTP from Globus.
 We use a plug-in module (using the Globus Direct Storage Interface) that allows the GridFTP process to use the HDFS C-bindings directly.
     -   Gratia probe: Gratia is an accounting system that records batch system and transfer records to a database.
 The records are collected by a client program called a "probe" which runs on the GridFTP server.
 It parses the GridFTP server's log files and creates transfer records.
     -   XRootD server plugin: XRootD is an extremely flexible and powerful data server popular in the high energy physics community.
 There exists a HDFS plugin for XRootD; integrating with XRootD provides a means to export HDFS securely outside the local cluster, as another XRootD plugin provides GSI-based authentication and authorization.